lytics/confl/README.md

 ]

-# long fields can use parens to do multi-line
+# long strings can use parens to allow multi-line
 description (
     we possibly
     can have